ginoghal/Bueno_Ghalehpardaz-RokuFlashback/README.md

    cd movies_cms
    docker-compose up
    ```
-3. When you finished work, you can turn if off by doing
+3. When you're finished, you can turn if off by doing
    ```
    docker-compose down
    ```

+### Alternative Set up
+For an alternative other than using docker, you may clone the repo and place it inside the MAMP/htdocs(Mac) or wamp64/www(windows) folder.
+Start WAMP/MAMP and acces it through `http://localhost/Bueno_Ghalehpardaz-RokuFlashback`

 #### URLs
-1. Your project is up in `http://localhost:8010` which is mapping to the `movies_cms` folder
+1. The project is up in `http://localhost:8010` which is mapping to the `Bueno_Ghalehpardaz-RokuFlashback` folder
-2. The phpMyAdmin is in `http://localhost:8011` with the credential of
+2. phpMyAdmin is in `http://localhost:8011` with the credential of
 ```
 Username: docker_u
 Password: docker_p